(Last Updated on : 22-08-2019)

-The Pachmarhi Biosphere Reserve was established on 3rd March, 1999 and is a renowned reserve all over India.
+The Pachmarhi Biosphere Reserve is a renowned reserve all over India.
 It is one of the premiers in Indian Biosphere Reserves

 .
 The Pachmarhi area was designated as a biosphere reserve by the Government of India

 on the basis of project document prepared by the Environmental Planning and Coordination Organisation (EPCO).
 The EPCO is an advisory body to the State Government of Madhya Pradesh